 Competitor research is one of the most important things you need to be doing as part of your content strategy.

-Proper competitor research will give you new topic ideas, will find you keywords to rank for, and will also identify current gaps in your overall content.
+Proper competitor research will give you new topic ideas, identify keywords to rank for, and uncover current gaps in your overall content.

-In the following screen you will see a long list of competitors that have similar content as your site does with an overlap of ranking keywords.
+In the following screen, you will see a long list of competitors with similar content to your site with an overlap of ranking keywords.

 We then end up on an overview page with similar data widgets we’ve seen before, i.e. Top Organic Keywords and Top Position Changes.